formkiq/docs.formkiq.com/docs/pro-and-enterprise/installation/opensearch.md

 ![CloudFormation Update Stack](./img/cf-updatestack.png)

-Select the FormKiQ CloudFormation stack and then click the `Update` button.
+Select the FormKiQ CloudFormation stack and then click the "Update" button.

-When updating the stack you will want to choose `Use current template`.
+When updating the stack you will want to choose "Use current template".

 ![Opensearch Stack Name](./img/cf-opensearch-stackname.png)

 For the `OpenSearchStackName` parameter, set the value to the name of the OpenSearch stack name you created above.

-Keep selecting `Next` until you get to the last `Submit Create Stack` page.
-Once you've checked the checkboxes, you can click `Submit` to being the stack creation.
+Keep selecting "Next" until you get to the last "Submit Create Stack" page.
+Once you've checked the checkboxes, you can click "Submit" to begin the stack creation.

 ![Submit Create Stack](./img/cf-create-stack-submit.png)

-Once the stack is updated, data added to FormKiQ will be automatically synced with OpenSearch.
+Once the stack is updated, documents and metadata added to FormKiQ will be automatically synced with OpenSearch.
+(The only exception is document content, which must be explicitly specified for sync due to the higher amount of data storage required.)